Initiative

 SOS Lemurs Impact Report

-Ultimately SOS Lemurs aims to provide small to medium size grants to Civil Society Organisations in order to:
+The ultimate goal of SOS Lemurs is to provide small to medium size grants to civil society organisations in order to:

 • Ensure key lemur populations across key sites are secured;